 Important Signs of Benzo Drug Abuse to Pay Attention To

 Benzodiazepines are prescription sedative drugs, commonly prescribed for high levels of anxiety disorders, panic attacks, muscle cramps, and seizure deterrence.
 Although they have a calming effect, benzodiazepines, or benzos, can be extremely addictive if taken in higher doses and more times than originally prescribed.
 Benzos can be classified as minor tranquilizers, and it’s important to understand that they are prescribed for short-term use.
-Benzos can result in fatal overdoses, as Cypress West regrets to report that unfortunately, these drugs account for thousands of deaths each year.
-Cypress West IOP treatment in Naples shares some important signs of benzo drug abuse and how to overcome an addiction to benzodiazepines.
+Benzos can result in fatal overdoses.
+These drugs account for thousands of deaths each year.
+As providers of IOP treatment in Naples, we are sharing some important signs of benzo drug abuse and how to overcome an addiction to benzodiazepines.

 - Extreme drowsiness